heoga/django-jam/README.md

-# JAM - Agile Lifecycle Management for Django
+# Django-Nimble
 [![build-status-image]][travis]
 [![coverage-status-image]][codecov]

+Jack be nimble, jack be quick.

-The goal of this project is to provide an open-source tool to facilitate the managment of agile projects in large organisations.
+The goal of this project is to provide an open-source tool to facilitate the management of agile projects in large organisations.

 ## Installation
-Clone from Github & run `pip install django-jam`
+Run `pip install django-nimble`

 ## Running tests
 `setup.py test`

 ## Configuration
 ### Authentication
-The JAM module requires user-authentication.
+The nimble module requires user-authentication.
 How this is established is not restricted.
-All that is required by JAM is that the following named views are provided:
+All that is required by nimble is that the following named views are provided:
 - login
 - logout